-Pre-March 2020 our usual pattern was to have a formal parent's evening in Autumn and Spring and a written annual report in the Summer with the option to have a meeting after the report has been issued.
-However, this term we have held our first ever virtual Parent's Evening and in the main it was very successful.
-As parents are not able to meet teachers inside the school or chat on the gate we are debating offering a virtual meeting each half term.
+Our usual pattern is to have a formal parent's evening in Autumn and Spring and a written annual report in the Summer with the option to have a meeting after the report has been issued.

 As a school we are very open and would always encourage you to raise any concerns or queries that you may have in relation to your child ASAP.
 You can contact teachers via their email and request phone appointments via the office at any point in the year.

 Do you have staff who can support the children with anxiety or other worries?